-One of Eastern Canada’s finest rivers with lots and lots of lively and class I-II whitewater yet with no portages and only a couple linings.
+One of Eastern Canada’s finest rivers with lots and lots of lively and class I-II whitewater with no portages and only a few linings.
+There are several class III ledge drops that can be lined or paddled.
 The Bonaventure starts out as a swift moving mountain stream with many sharp turns growing in size as we descend through a valley of Black Spruce.

 The Bonaventure is a great choice for groups & individuals with good paddling skills.
 The views of the surrounding hills are spectacular.
 Trip is 7 days and we paddle 80 miles.
 Typically not a physically demanding trip unless the water is on the high side.
 Note: In the case of very high water, we offering paddling the lower Bonaventure then shift over and paddle the Cascapedia River.

 - Day 1: We meet up in Houlton, Maine for the 6 hour drive to the town of Bonaventure, where we tent overnight in a local campground.

 - Day 2: We meet our shuttle drivers for breakfast, then head into the headwaters of the Bonaventure in the Chic Choc Mountains.
 On this day, we only paddle a short distance and set up camp.